-• Majedie Asset Management Limited

-The Board has appointed MAM as its fund manager, the terms of which are defined under an Investment Agreement dated 13 January 2014.
-The agreement divides the Company's investment assets into a combination of a segregated portfolio and the MAM in-house funds, with the Board having the ability, subject to certain capacity constraints in respect of the MAM funds, for the determination of the asset allocation of its investment assets, both initially and on an on-going basis.
+Liontrust (Majedie Asset Management Limited) The Board has appointed MAM as its Fund Manager, the terms of which are defined under an Investment Management Agreement dated 13 January 2014.
+When Liontrust purchased MAM, by default, Liontrust took over the MAM agreement and became Fund Manager.
+The agreement divides the Company's investment assets into a combination of a segregated portfolio and the Liontrust in-house funds, with the Board having the ability, subject to certain capacity constraints in respect of the Liontrust funds, for the determination of the asset allocation of its investment assets, both initially and on an on-going basis.

-The Investment Agreement provides that the segregated portfolio is to be managed on the same basis as the MAM UK Equity Fund, with other investments being made into the various MAM Funds, as decided by the Board as part of their asset allocation requirements.
-Further details on the allocation of the investments managed by MAM are included in the Chief Executive's Report on pages 6 and 7.
+The Investment Agreement provides that the segregated portfolio is to be managed on the same basis as the Liontrust UK Equity Fund, with other investments being made into the various Liontrust Funds, as decided by the Board as part of their asset allocation requirements.
+Further details on the allocation of the investments managed by Liontrust are included in the Chief Executive's Report on pages 7 to 19.